Greece to launch new tender for gas grid sale in June - energy minister

-ATHENS Greece will launch a new tender competition for the privatisation of its natural gas grid operator DEFSA in June, Energy Minister George Stathakis said on Tuesday.
+ATHENS (Reuters) - Greece will launch a new tender competition for the privatisation of its natural gas grid operator DEFSA in June, Energy Minister George Stathakis said on Tuesday.

 Stathakis announced the tender in an interview with Greek news website liberal.gr without disclosing details.